-Further test results on Brendan revealed he had Stage 1 liver disease, but doctors could not determine what was causing it.
-About six months later, Brendan’s oldest brother Dakota became ill and test results revealed that he, too, had elevated liver enzymes.
+Further test results on Brendan revealed he had stage 1 liver disease, but doctors could not determine what was causing it.
+About 6 months later, Brendan’s oldest brother Dakota became ill and test results revealed that he, too, had elevated liver enzymes.
 Surprised to see a common symptom in both children, Rebecca and Scott immediately reached out to Brendan’s doctor, who recommended they have their other sons tested.
-To the family’s shock, all four boys were found to have elevated liver enzymes.
+To the family’s shock, all 4 boys were found to have elevated liver enzymes.

 Doctors began hunting for a genetic disease that could potentially be affecting the whole family, but tests did not reveal any conclusive results.
 Several years went by, and Dakota again became ill.
-This time, the boys’ doctors decided to test for something new—a genetic and progressive ultra-rare metabolic disease called lysosomal acid lipase deficiency (LAL-D).1 A week later, all four were definitively diagnosed with the disease.
+This time, the boys’ doctors decided to test for something new—a genetic and progressive rare metabolic disease called lysosomal acid lipase deficiency (LAL-D).1 LAL-D is associated with multi-organ damage in infant, pediatric and adult patients and premature death in infants.2 A week later, all 4 were definitively diagnosed with the disease.

-By this time, Brendan was suffering from Stage 3 liver damage, and the other three boys, Dakota, Charles, and Alec, had Stage 2 damage.
+By this time, Brendan was suffering from stage 3 liver damage, and the other 3 boys, Dakota, Charles, and Alec, had stage 2 damage.
 Rebecca and Scott were scared to learn about the severe outcomes that were associated with LAL-D, but Rebecca recalls crying with relief to finally have an answer to the mystery they’d been fighting for nearly a decade.

 “It wasn’t until we got the answer that I really felt that relief,” she said.
 “Now we knew what we were up against, we knew we could fight.”